Beau Anders, Director, Chairman

 Jack has extensive experience managing marketing, development, and licensing at large medical device and diagnostic companies.
 Most recently, Jack served 14 years as President and Chief Executive Officer of a Portland, Oregon based medical device company specializing in the development, manufacturing, and licensing of proprietary tissue repair products, and anti-infective technologies to industry leaders including Medline, Baxter, Stryker, Biomet, Bard, Bristol-Myers-Squibb, and Smith & Nephew.
 Jack successfully prosecuted a patent infringement lawsuit to receive a $26M settlement and turned around and grew this early stage company, eventually selling the company to achieve a very positive exit for employees and investors.
 Prior to this, Jack spent 28 years with Corning and Kimberly Clark in management positions in marketing, sales, and R&D for medical products including diagnostics, capital equipment, and supplies.
 He headed up Kimberly Clark’s Business Development Group creating products and businesses and spinning them out.

 Jack received his B.A. from Vanderbilt University and pursued graduate business studies at the University of Chicago and Boston College.
 He is now retired and spends his time enjoying being a pilot, volunteer, adventure traveler, and investor.
-He has been a member of ASAP for 4+ years and has participated as part of six due diligence teams.
+He has been a member of ASAP for 5+ years and is the Due Diligence Manager for Life Sciences deals.

 Jerry Thimme, Director